M-Lin-DM/Uniform-Orientation-Sampling/README.md

 <img src="figures/comparison_over_N.PNG" width="1000" title="Comparison over Number of vectors" alt="comparison over N" vspace = "50">

 ## Demonstrating it works in higher dimensions
 I developed a signature of the point distribution that suggests the UOS algorithm finds a evenly-spaced set of points in several dimensions higher than 3.
 The code computing this signature can be found in `Evaluations.py`.
 See `demo.py` for usage.
-The signature is found by looking at the distribution of distances from a point to its nearest neighbors.
+The signature is found by looking at the distribution of distances (measured in angular separation (radians)) from a point to its nearest neighbors.
 In the 3D case, points typically arrange in to an imperfect hexagonal lattice.
 This causes there to be a sharp spike in probability at a certain distance, namely, the distance of the first nearest neighbors.
 I found that this spike was present in dimensions up to 10, but I have not tested beyond that.

 Importantly, the spike is not present when using the projection-based approach shown in the figures above.
 The black distributions below show the nearest-neighbors distance distribution for embeddings using this approach, and the blue distributions correspond to UOS embeddings.
 In the sample+project embeddings, two points can end up extremely close, and this leads to low inter-point distance having significant probability.

 <img src="figures/dimscan.PNG" width="1000" title="Comparison over Number of vectors" alt="comparison over N" vspace = "50">
+*Fig. Nearest-neighbor distance distribution of `pop_size=400` points in 2, 3, 4, and 5D space. all x axes are shown with the same limits, which happens to truncate the distribution in 4 and 5D.
+Distances to nearest neighbors are measured in radians (computed using the dot product between a point and each of its nearest neighbors).*

 ## Usage
 See `demo.py`, `plots.py`, and docstrings in python files.